-*- coding: utf-8 -*-

 """

-The canalizing strength is defined as a weighted average of the
+The canalizing strength of a variable is defined as a weighted average of

 """